cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-Set by parent MSP accounts to enable their children to bypass this rule.
+Set to enable MSP children to bypass this rule.

+Only parent MSP accounts can set this. this rule.
+Settable for all types of rules.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#allow_child_bypass ZeroTrustGatewayPolicy#allow_child_bypass}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#allow_child_bypass ZeroTrustGatewayPolicy#allow_child_bypass}

 ---